pulp/pulp/docs/dev-guide/contributing/dev_setup.rst

     ResultInactive=yes
     ResultActive=yes

 #.
-Optionally, configure your Vagrant environment to use
+You can configure your Vagrant environment to use
    `kvm's unsafe cache mode <http://libvirt.org/formatdomain.html#elementsDisks>`_.
 If you do this, you will trade data integrity on your development environment's filesystem for a noticeable speed boost.
+In your Vagrantfile, there is a commented line ``domain.volume_cache = "unsafe"``.
+To use the unsafe cache mode, simply uncomment this line.

-You can configure Vagrant to use the unsafe cache for all Vagrant guests on your system by creating ``~/.vagrant.d/Vagrantfile`` with the following contents::
+   You can also configure Vagrant to use the unsafe cache for all Vagrant guests on your system by creating ``~/.vagrant.d/Vagrantfile`` with the following contents::

     # -*- mode: ruby -*-